University of Washington Policy Directory

 University staff and faculty who are involved at any point in the process to select suppliers, award and administer contracts and approve payments must adhere to high standards of ethical behavior and ensure that they do not show favoritism to any supplier(s) over others who are also interested in doing business with the University.

 Employees with questions about whether certain situations pose ethical questions should seek advice from the head of their department.
-Department heads may consult with the Purchasing office, the Provost's office, and/or the Attorney General's division as necessary for any specific ethics question.
+Department heads may consult with Procurement Services, the Internal Audit office, and/or the Attorney General's division as necessary for any specific ethics question.

 Individuals writing sole source statements need to understand that the statements carry weight similar to a perjury statement.
 RCW 42.20.040 discusses public employees making false reports.
 It states "Every public officer who shall knowingly make any false or misleading statement in any official report or statement, under circumstances not otherwise prohibited by law, shall be guilty of a gross misdemeanor."
 RCW 42.20.050 states "Every public officer who, being authorized by law to make or give a certificate or other writing, shall knowingly make and deliver as true such a certificate or writing containing any statement which he or she knows to be false, in a case where the punishment thereof is not expressly prescribed by law, shall be guilty of a gross misdemeanor."